-- you'll continue to receive a salary or training/cost of living allowance
+- You'll continue to receive a salary or training/cost of living allowance

-- your employer provides placements.
+- Your employer provides placements.

-You will need to have the following:
+You'll need to have the following:

 - Active first level registration on the Nursing and Midwifery Council (NMC) professional register.

-Our recruitment to this course is informed by Health Education England's Values Based Recruitment Framework and the purpose of this is to ensure that we recruit students whose individual values and behaviours align with the those of the NHS Constitution.
+Our recruitment to this course is informed by Health Education England's Values Based Recruitment Framework and the purpose of this is to ensure that we recruit students whose individual values and behaviours align with the values of the NHS Constitution.